Wendy's: History

-In response to a 1986 slowdown in the chain's performance, Wendy's restructured its cleanliness standards, menu, and other operational details to ensure that stores met the goals and standards of the parent company so that its franchises were competitive in the market.
+In response to a 1986 slowdown in the chain's performance, Wendy's took steps to ensure that stores met the required standards.
 Wendy's closed all its outlets in Hong Kong in 1986 and in Singapore in the following year.

 From 1988 to 1990, Wendy's expanded operations globally to Mexico, New Zealand, Indonesia, Greece, Turkey, Guatemala, as well as the U.S. Naval Base in Naples, Italy.
-In 1988, Wendy's expanded its bar to a full-blown buffet called the Superbar for $2.99.
-The Superbar had various stations: "Mexican Fiesta", the Italian "Pasta Pasta," and the "Garden Spot", salad and fruit.
-The Superbar was popular but difficult to maintain and thus was discontinued in 1998.
+In 1988, Wendy's expanded its bar to a full-blown buffet called the Superbar for $2.99; while popular it was difficult to maintain and was discontinued in 1998.

-In 1989, Wendy's opened its first restaurant in Greece at Syntagma Square being the first foreign fast-food chain in the country.
+In 1989, Wendy's opened its first restaurant in Greece at Syntagma Square, Athens, made it the first foreign fast-food chain in the country.
 After opening 12 restaurants in 3 cities, the company abandoned the Greek market in 2002 due to differences with the local franchisee, although it was a very successful and profitable business at the time.
 In 1996, the chain expanded in Argentina by opening 18 local restaurants.
 However, all of them closed only four years later due to the economic crisis in the country.
 In 1998, Wendy's pulled out of South Korea by closing all its 15 restaurants and in 2000 exited from the UK, Argentina, and Hong Kong.

+In 1995, Wendy's International sold its 35 Arkansas locations to Fourjay, LLC.

+In 2001, Wendy's created Vermont-based Scioto Insurance Company to furnish insurance to Wendy's and other affiliates.
+Scioto owns a subsidiary, Oldemark LLC, which holds Wendy's intellectual property and licenses it back to Wendy's for royalties.

 Garden Sensations salads were added in 2002.
 Wendy's signed a franchise agreement to re-enter the Singapore market in 2009, though that agreement was short-lived; in April 2015, Wendy's once again ceased operation in the country and closed all the restaurants.

+On September 29, 2008, the company merged with Triarc Companies Inc., the publicly traded parent company of Arby's; Wendy's headquarters remained in Dublin.
+Triarc then became known as Wendy's/Arby's Group, and later as the Wendy's Company following the sale of Arby's to Roark Capital Group.

 In 2011, Wendy's returned to Japan and Argentina announcing a development agreement for 50 restaurants in the country.
 It also entered the Russian market for the first time with plans to open 180 restaurants over a 10-year period.
 However, only three years later, in 2014, Wendy's closed all its restaurants in the country.

+In June 2012, Wendy's acquired 30 franchised locations in Austin, Texas from Dave and Jason Near, two sons of former Wendy's CEO James W. Near.
+These restaurants were then sold to Haza Foods in December 2013.

+In August 2012, Wendy's acquired 24 franchised restaurants in Albuquerque.